-Though quite rare, a concussion occurs when a boxer hits his head after collapsing or getting punched in the head.
+Though quite rare, a concussion occurs when a boxer hits his brain at the walls of his/her own skull.
+After collapsing or getting punched in the head.
 Concussions are serious injuries and can cause brain damage, sometimes permanently.

 Although there are is no prevention against concussions because they happen by accident.
 Nonetheless, a good headgear can lessen the impact of the blow.

 If the concussion is light, it takes a day’s rest to recover fully.
 But if the damage is bigger, proper medical care should be given to the patient.
 The concussion can take days, weeks, or even months depending upon the intensity of the damage.